atkat/AutobahnSecurity/README.md

 2. Navigate to the project directory:

-3. Install the backend and frontend dependencies:
+3. Install the backend and frontend dependencies.

+4. Use my api key in the request, I sent it by email.

 ## Running the App